nitrocinema/empty_laravel_api_with_jwt/README.md

 ```

++ copy .env.example file from root folder

++ past and remove .example from name from new file

-+ Change env variables for database in .env(root folder) file
++ set your database credentials in new .env file